-Join Will Kemp for an in-depth discussion in this video Thinking in straight lines: One building at a time, part of Foundations of Drawing: Urban Sketching.
+Join Will Kemp for an in-depth discussion in this video Thinking in straight lines: One building at a time, part of Drawing Foundations: Urban Sketching.

 - So one of the best ways to start drawing buildings.
 Is to look for a subject that's got a limited depth perspective.
 So rather than looking down a road that goes on forever and ever into the distance, try looking down side streets, where you just have one building width, and then a flat building at the end.
 And this creates the essence of it, it's a bit like a box.
 So you've got the edges that you're looking within, that are going into the center.